-Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the AMLT Network can help track and prevent it in the future.
+Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the Coinfirm can help track and prevent it in the future.
 Today we conduct an investigation into the Phishing Attack on Electrum Wallet.

 A new phishing attack vector has surfaced in the last few days of 2018.
 The hacker targeted the popular Electrum wallet trying to get the users to download a fake update, which would then proceed to steal all of the users’ funds.